Delft University of Technology: TU Delft Musea

 Three musea are associated with the university: Science Centre Delft, Mineralogy-geology museum and Beijerinck en Kluyver archive.

 Science Centre Delft was opened in September 2010 and is located at Mijnbouwstraat 120 in Delft.
 Science Center Delft is a successor of Technical Exhibition Center.
 Technical Exhibition Center was established by a group of TU Delft professors with the aim of presenting the recent advances in technology to a wider audience.
 Parts of the collection were shown outside of Delft: in the Netherlands, Israel, and the Czech Republic.
 The collection was permanently hosted in the building of former department of geodesy.
 The historical collections of Technical Exhibition Center were moved Delft Museum of Technology, located at Ezelsveldlaan, in the buildings of the former department of naval architecture (Werktuig- en Scheepsbouwkunde), next to the city center of Delft.
 As Delft city council together with TU Delft decided to move the collection close to the university campus (currently the building of the former museum are transformed into lofts), Science Centre Delft shows visitors current TU Delft research projects are available, including Eco Runner and Nuna.

 Beijerinck en Kluyver archive hosts a collection of documents, exhibits and memorabilia of two scientists historically connected with the university.

 Mineralogy-geology museum is a part of TU Delft Faculty of Civil Engineering and Geosciences and contains around 200,000 geological, mineralogical and crystallographical items divided into numerous sub-collections.
 The oldest items date back to 1842 when the TU Delft (then Delft Royal Academy) was established.

-Botanical garden
+Hortus Botanicus

-TU Delft botanical garden dates back to 1917, where Proof Garden for Technical Plantation (Cultuurtuin voor Technische Gewassen) was established by Gerrit van Iterson Jr., TU Delft graduate and assistant to Martinus Beijerinck.
+TU Delft Hortus Botanicus dates back to 1917, where Proof Garden for Technical Plantation (Cultuurtuin voor Technische Gewassen) was established by Gerrit van Iterson Jr., TU Delft graduate and assistant to Martinus Beijerinck.
 Gerrit van Iterson Jr. was the first director of the garden until 1948.
 Creation of botanical gardens at TU Delft was partially a result of the increasing needs of systematized development of tropical agriculture in then Dutch colony of Dutch East Indies.
 Over 7000 different species of plants, including tropical and subtropical plants, herbs, and ornamental plants cover the area of almost 2.5 ha.
 Furthermore, more than 2000 unique species are preserved in university's greenhouses.
-All facilities of TU Delft botanical garden are open to the public.
+All facilities of TU Delft Hortus Botanicus are open to the public.